seinecle/mk99/docs/generated-html/subdir/data-science-machine-learning-artificial-intelligence_temp_pdf.md

 Graphic cards (or GPUs: graphics processing units) are these electronic boards full of chips found inside a computer, which are used for the display of images and videos on computer screens:

 // +
-image::gpu.jpg[pdfwidth="50%", align="center", title="A graphic card sold by NVidia, a leading manufacturer", width="300", book="keep"]
+image::gpu.jpg[pdfwidth="50%", align="center", title="A graphic card sold by NVidia - a leading manufacturer", width="300", book="keep"]
 {nbsp} +

 // +